bilig

 Do not attach confidential workbooks, customer data, financial models, or files that cannot be redistributed in a public test corpus.
 Replace names and numbers with neutral values while keeping the same formula shape.

-Stars usually follow evidence, not claims.
-A reduced workbook fixture is better than a marketing post because it gives maintainers something concrete to merge:
+A reduced workbook fixture is better than a broad bug report because it gives maintainers something concrete to merge:

 When a case lands, the issue can point to the commit, release, and docs page that fixed it.
 That is the evidence a skeptical backend developer can inspect before adopting the package.